CEO, Fiat Chrysler Automobiles (FCA)

 Global Chief Manufacturing Officer

-Garberding was appointed to this position on Oct.
-1, 2018.
-He has nearly 30 years of industrial experience at FCA.
-Subsidiaries Comau and Teksid report directly to Garberding, ensuring that their products and services are optimized in FCA’s manufacturing operations.
-Earlier, he served as head of quality, chief purchasing officer, and senior vice president of manufacturing/world class manufacturing, FCA-US, with responsibility for all assembly, stamping, and powertrain manufacturing operations.
+Garberding has extensive knowledge and understanding of the company’s worldwide manufacturing system, and of the people who work in its plants.
+FCA subsidiaries Comau and Teksid report directly to Garberding.
+Earlier, he served as head of quality, chief purchasing officer, and senior vice president of manufacturing/world class manufacturing, FCA-US, with responsibility for all assembly, stamping, and powertrain manufacturing operations worldwide.
+He was also senior vice president and chief procurement officer.

 Ralph V. Gilles*